 How high should I install my shelf?

 The height at which you should install your shelf depends on several factors, such as the purpose of the shelf and the items you plan to place on it.
-However, as a general guideline, we recommend installing floating shelves at the height of around 60-65 inches from the floor.
+However, as a general guideline, I recommend installing floating shelves at the height of around 60-65 inches from the floor.

 Is whitewood also a recommended wood for floating shelves?